Organ Donation

 “NATIONAL ORGAN AND TISSUE TRANSPLANT ORGANISATION

-You may fill up an online pledge to donate your organs.
+You can fill up an online pledge to donate your organs.

 Do I need to always carry my donor card?

-Yes, it will be helpful for the health professionals and your family.
+Yes, it will be helpful for your family and for the health professionals.

 Do I need to register my pledge with more than one organizations?